David Laskin: Works

 Though Laskin has written on a range of subjects, his recent books have focused on ordinary people swept up in the cataclysms of history.
 Laskin publishes travel articles and book reviews in The New York Times travel section, The Washington Post, and Seattle Metropolitan.

 The Family: Three Journeys into the Heart of the 20th Century

 Published by Viking in 2013, The Family tells the story of the three branches of Laskin's mother's family.
-At the turn of the last century, the offspring of a pious scribe from the yeshiva town of Volozhin divided into three branches: one branch came to New York and founded two successful businesses (including the successful Maidenform Bra Company, started by Laskin's great aunt Ida Rosenthal), one branch immigrated to what was then Palestine and helped found the cooperative farm of Kfar Vitkin, and all of those who remained behind perished in the Holocaust.
+At the turn of the last century, the offspring of a pious scribe from the yeshiva town of Volozhin divided into three branches: one branch came to New York and founded two successful businesses (including the successful Maidenform Bra Company, started by Laskin's great aunt Ida Rosenthal), one branch immigrated to what was then Palestine and helped found the cooperative farm of Kfar Vitkin, and all of those who remained behind were murdered in the Holocaust.